-Lodsys a company which owns some patents relating to in app purchases for mobile devices are in the process or suing Apple’s iOS developers and Google’s Android developers.
+Lodsys, a company which owns some patents relating to in-app purchases for mobile devices, is in the process of suing Apple’s iOS developers and Google’s Android developers.

 We have heard quite a bit from Apple on this, who are attempting to act on behalf of its iOS developers, but we hadn’t heard anything from Google, until now.